Speakers

 Joanna Forbes L'Estrange

 Joanna Forbes L’Estrange is a British soprano, choral director and one of the RSCM’s best-selling composers.
 Her career began with seven years touring the world as Soprano and Musical Director of the multi-Grammy Award-winning vocal group The Swingle Singers, followed by twenty years as a member of the chamber choir Tenebrae.
 She now specialises in contemporary crossover music, working in the classical, jazz, pop, commercial and film industries, both as a soloist and as an ensemble singer.
 Her coronation anthem The Mountains Shall Bring Peace was sung by over 600 choirs around the world.
-This and her other sacred choral pieces have been recorded by London Voices on an album entitled ‘Heaven to Earth’, to be released in January 2024 on the SIGNUM Classics label. www.joannaforbeslestrange.com
+This and her other sacred choral pieces have been recorded by London Voices on an album entitled ‘Heaven to Earth’ (SIGCD790).

 Sessions